-- Act to secure and repair properties of victims of domestic abuse as quickly as possible; where appropriate and only in agreement with the victim and other relevant partners such as the Police, we will recharge the cost of the works to the perpetrator.
+- Act to secure and repair properties of victims of domestic abuse as quickly as possible..

 - Work with victims and the Police to install any additional security measures considered proportionate and suitable to help protect from further incidents, such as:

 - Security lighting.

 - Additional door and/or window locks.

 - Security door chains.

-- Fencing.
+- o Fencing.

 - Work in conjunction with the Local Authority to provide Housing Options advice to individuals when it is decided that re-housing is the most appropriate course of action.